iamkotwala/DataScience/README.md

 # DataScience
-A repo for me for all my Data-Science ipynbs
+A repo for all my Data-Science ipynbs